-- If you want to use frozen banana slices in smoothies, simply peel the bananas, cut into slices, put them in a freezer safe bag, and then plop them into your smoothie or shake when you need.
-This will greatly reduce the amount of ice needed to make your smoothie cold.
+- If you want to use frozen banana slices in smoothies, peel the bananas, cut them into slices, put them in a freezer-safe bag, and then plop them into your smoothie or shake them when you need.
+This will significantly reduce the ice needed to make your smoothie cold.

 How to Freeze Lemons

 Freezing lemons are different from any other fruit.
 To enjoy fresh lemon flavor year-round, juice a lemon and/or zest it and freeze them in bags with the air squeezed out.